Mitigating "Epistemic Debt" in Generative AI-Scaffolded Novice Programming using Metacognitive Scripts: Introduction

 \section{Introduction}

 A prevailing narrative in the technology sector suggests that software engineering as a discipline is nearing its end.
 Industry leaders and commentators have argued that with the advent of advanced Generative AI (GenAI), ``English is the new programming language'' \cite{world_governments_summit_2024_jensen_huang,karpathy2023english}, implying that the barrier to creating software has effectively dissolved.
-The assumption is that if AI can generate functional code from high-level natural language prompts—a practice colloquially known as \textbf{``Vibe Coding''} \cite{karpathy2024}—then the necessity for human expertise in syntax and logic is obsolete.
-Indeed, the long march of software engineering has moved toward abstracting away low-level details—from assembly programming to providing expressive power through language definitions closer to human natural language, such as Python.
+The assumption is that if AI can generate functional code from high-level natural language prompts (a practice colloquially known as vibe coding) \cite{karpathy2024}, then the necessity for human expertise in syntax and logic is obsolete.
+Indeed, the long march of software engineering has been toward abstracting away low-level details, starting from assembly language toward expressive, human-readable languages such as Python.
 In that trajectory, treating human natural language as the next programming abstraction seems inevitable.
 However, from the standpoint of learning and the long-term maintainability of software, we posit a contrasting view.

-While GenAI has undoubtedly democratized the creation of software, we hypothesize that unrestricted reliance on these tools, particularly in educational contexts, is engineering a latent crisis.
-If the next generation of developers learns to orchestrate ``vibes'' (intent) without understanding the underlying mechanics, we are not witnessing the democratization of engineering, but the accumulation of \textbf{Epistemic Debt}.